avastmick/book-template/README.md

 ## Support this work

-If you like what you find here, and or what updates, please send some :love:.
+If you like what you find here, and or what updates, please send some :heart:.

 [SEND SOME LOVE](http://www.avastmick.io/donate)